shaack/website-tools-js/README.md

 // Utils

-// open all links in a new tab wt.Utils.openExternalLinksInNewTab()
+// open all external links in a new tab, except when they have `target="_self"` wt.Utils.openExternalLinksBlank()
 ```